-Beaux Arts opened a new space in Maddox Street in February 2014 after two decades in Cork Street.
-Here it developed a reputation for exhibiting carefully selected Modern British and innovative, contemporary painters and sculptors.
+Beaux Arts is now operating from Kew, Richmond, having left Maddox street in May 2021 after 7 years as well as two decades in Cork Street.
+It developed a reputation for exhibiting carefully selected Modern British and innovative, contemporary painters and sculptors.

 The gallery’s focus is evenly divided between nurturing talent among the current generation of emerging artists – selected for their original practice as much as the aesthetic qualities of their work – and showing the work of established artists such as John Bellany, Lynn Chadwick, Patrick Heron, Roger Hilton, Peter Lanyon and John Piper.

 Directors Reg and Patricia Singh opened their first gallery in St Ives in 1971 representing work by the St Ives School, before opening Beaux Arts Bath in 1979.
 Some of these earlier artists’ work now forms the core of the gallery’s substantial inventory of Modern British art.
 Beaux Arts also represents the Estates of Terry Frost, Elisabeth Frink and others.